 As our chosen charity for 2019, Julie Baker came to tell us about SANDS which is an organization, based in London, but has volunteer groups, 106 across the country, whose aim is to support families who tragically lose babies whilst pregnant, before and during and after birth.
 Continue reading →

-The next Meeting of the Council will be held on Thursday July 6th in the Primary School Hall, Wharf Lane, Kirkby on Bain, starting at 7.00 pm.
+The next Council Meeting will be held on Thursday March 7th in the Primary School Hall, Wharf Lane, Kirkby on Bain, starting at 7.00 pm.
 As usual we will start with a public forum so if you would like to discuss any local matter you are concerned about, please do come along and have your say!